Crowndev/crw-sweeper/README.md

 If "Upto" is not checked then the fee is additional to the amount to send, and the value in the selected addresses must be greater than the sum of amount and fee.
-Any change will be sent to the first used from address.
+Any change will be sent to the last listed from address.

 The fee defaults to 0.025 CRW.
 You may choose a smaller or larger (upto